rakshitgupta22/GestureSense/README.md

 # GestureSense
-Gesture Recognition from Videos Using Deep Learning
+Sequential Gesture Recognition from Videos Using Deep Learning models such as CNN-LSTMs